BrandyMint/ci_example/README.md

-# ci_example
+# CI example

-This is a example repository for CI integration
+This is an example repository for CI (teamcity) usage.

+It contains only `Makefile` that successfuly builds.